KangBoming/PIC/README.md

 # PIC: Protein Importance Calculator

-PIC is a sequence-based deep learning model for comprehensively predicting human protein essentiality, which was mainly bulit by fine-tuning a pre-trained protein language model.
-The PIC web server is now available at http://www.cuilab.cn/
+## Abstract
+Human essential proteins (HEPs) are indispensable for individual viability and development.
+However, experimental methods to identify HEPs are often costly, time-consuming and labor-intensive.
+In addition, existing computational methods predict HEPs only at the cell line level, but HEPs vary across living human, cell lines and animal models.
+To address this, we develop a sequence-based deep learning model, PIC, by fine-tuning a pre-trained protein language model.
+PIC not only significantly outperforms existing methods for predicting HEPs but also provides comprehensive prediction results across three levels: human, mouse and cell line.
+Further, we define the protein essential score (PES), derived from PIC, to quantify human protein essentiality, and validate its effectiveness by a series of biological analyses.
+We demonstrate the biomedical value of PES by identifying novel potential prognostic biomarkers for breast cancer and quantifying the essentiality of 617462 human microproteins.
 ![Overview](Workflow.png)

+## Web server
+PIC web server is now available at http://www.cuilab.cn/pic

 ## Publication